elephantscale/emlp-labs-macys/spark-als/README.md

-# Spark Wordcount
+# Spark ALS

-Here we are going to do a spark wordcount example
+Here we are going to do a spark ALS example

 ## clone this repo on your computer